 SLEEPAWAY CAMP II: Unhappy Campers

 Where most of the first film’s laughs came from the amateur mistakes and low budget restraints, Unhappy Campers laughs came from the fact that the filmmakers knew the slasher genre had already ran its course and audiences were no longer scared by the exploits of a hack and slash killer on screen.
-How could they could make up for this and still deliver some kind of goods?
+How could they make up for this and still deliver some kind of goods?

 They delivered a satire instead of a horror film, and if you ask me, it belongs in the comedy aisle.
 But this isn’t a bad thing; this is what they shot for and completely swished.